Bellarmine College Awards

 The Rains Award for Excellence in Scholarship and Creative Works is named after Mrs. Liliore G. Rains, who was a major benefactor to Loyola Marymount University.
 One award will be given each academic to a tenured professor.
 The purpose of the award is to recognize a tenured member of the Loyola Marymount University faculty whose scholarship or creative activity exemplifies LMU’s mission in a manner that is both outstanding and meaningful.

-2022 Rains for Excellence in Service Awardee: Marne Campbell, Associate Professor and Chair of African American Studies
+2023 Rains for Excellence in Service Awardee: Dorothea Herreiner, Associate Professor of Economics

 Term Faculty Distinguished Teaching Awards: